boeyjunhui/clinic-management-system/README.md

 # Clinic Management System
-The Oceana Clinic Management System is developed using Visual Basic .NET.
+The Oceana Clinic Management System is a desktop application developed using Visual Basic .NET.

 <br>